eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager is triggered for new workloads or workload states, and there are workloads with fulfilled inter-workload dependency conditions, then the agent shall create, update or delete those workloads.
+When the RuntimeManager is triggered for new workload states, the RuntimeManager shall:

+* receive a list of workload operations containing workloads with fulfilled inter-workload dependencies from the WorkloadScheduler
+* execute the received workload operations

-Rationale: Whenever the agent receives new workload states or new workloads, the dependencies of a workload might be fulfilled.
+Rationale: Whenever the agent receives new workload states, the dependencies of a workload might be fulfilled.

-Tags:
-- RuntimeManager
-- WorkloadScheduler

-Needs:
-- impl
-- utest
-- stest

-#### Agent keeps workloads with unfulfilled inter-workload dependencies in waiting queue
-`swdd~agent-keeps-workloads-with-unfulfilled-workload-dependencies-in-queue~1`

-Status: approved

-When the agent receives an `UpdateWorkloadState` or an `UpdateWorkload` message, and there are workloads with unfulfilled inter-workload dependency conditions, then the agent shall keep the workload operation of those workloads inside the waiting queue.

-Comment: The pending workload state is not reported again for retained workloads.

-Rationale: The workload operations cannot be executed because their inter-workload dependencies are not in the desired state.

-Tags:
-- WorkloadScheduler

-Needs:
-- impl
-- utest

-#### Agent enqueues workload operations with unfulfilled inter-workload dependency states into waiting queue
-`swdd~agent-enqueues-workload-operations-with-unfulfilled-dependencies~1`

-Status: approved

-When the RuntimeManager handles a `WorkloadOperation` with unsatisfied inter-workload dependencies, then the WorkloadScheduler shall put the workload operation into a waiting queue.

-Rationale: The workload shall only be started when its inter-workload dependencies are in the desired configured state.

 Tags:
 - RuntimeManager